ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

   - Can name a range with a name up to 15 characters
   - Most common 10 commands are wired to the function keys
   - ALT key gives you 26 user-defined macro keys
-  - Labels can spill into the cells to the right if they are empy and the label is longer than the columnd wdith of its cell
+  - Labels can spill into the cells to the right if they are empty and the label is longer than the column width of its cell
   - Protected cells prevent certain cells from accidentally being modified
   - Appears to be the first popular commercial spreadsheet written in assembly language instead of a higher-level language.
 This made it significantly faster than its competitors.
 However, it also meant that it isn't as portable (meaning it is written using the instruction set of the microprocessor, so you can't take the code for an Intel 8086 and port it to another CPU)
   - The entire program runs in memory, unlike competitors that have to load from file when you switch from the spreadsheet to the graphing abilities